gvwilson/sensibleadventures/arecibo/arecibo.md

 The old woman screams as it knocks her to the ground.
 A dazzling pain shoots up her spine as her hip breaks, then something cracks and the lion goes limp.
-The stranger has broken its neck with his bare hands.
+The stranger has broken its neck with a single blow.

-Wharru runs ahead for help
-while the stranger carries the old woman down the mountain as if she were a baby.
-She passes out several times,
-only to be dragged back into the world by the agony in her hip.
-"Who *are* you?" she asks in a moment of lucidity.
+Wharru drops to his knees beside her.
+"Where are you going?" he shouts as the stranger turns to go.
+"She needs help!
+She'll die if we don't help her!"

-The stranger glances down at her.
+The stranger cocks his head.
-"I don't remember."
+"She will die anyway."
-When they reach camp he sets her down gently and walks away without another word.
+He walks away without another word.

+*Wharru tries to carry the old woman, but each step he takes makes her whimper.
+She eventually convinces him to leave her long enough to get help.
+Both are surprised that she is still alive when he returns.*

 *Later,
 Alinta pokes at the lion's protruding ribs